- Date: 11th February 2020

 This event will enable you to read the hidden realities of funders that are revealed in their audited accounts.
 Equally, it will equip you to find and explain the issues within your charity’s accounts.
 You will be much more effective in targeting the right donors, by being able to spot the donors who might be about to transform their giving and you be able to answer those awkward questions before they ask them.

 This course is ideal for all grantseekers and we will take you gently through the terminology and the numbers.
 Interpreting accounts will shift from being a mystery to a powerful fundraising tool.
 The event is in partnership with our sector’s leading accountancy firm: Moore Kingston Smith, voted Winner for Charity Expertise in the 2018/19 Charity Finance magazine audit survey.
-This course is now fully booked, but we are planning a new date for June 2020 – we will update you soon on the website.
+There is one place available for February 2020, but we are planning a new date for June 2020 – we will update you soon on the website.

 The course aims are:

 - To provide participants with an understanding of how to read and interpret the accounts of a funder.